+100 :. r ait

-🧪 Edit Click Edit to edit the selected user scenario or transaction.
+Click Edit to edit the selected user scenario or transaction.
 The scenario/transaction opens in a dialog for editing.
-When editing a scenario or transaction, you can: Review the list of SQL in the user scenario.
-Review the benchmark transaction.
-Add additional transactions to the user scenario.
-Delete SQL or transactions from the user scenario.
-Edit a SQL statement or its bind parameter.
-Specify latency for each SQL, each transaction, or for the user scenario.
-See Specify Latency on page 156 for more information.
-To modify latency for all child transactions of a user scenario at one time, right-click the scenario and select Replace Child Latencies .
-1 Reorganize transactions.
+When editing a scenario or transaction, you can:

+- Review the list of SQL in the user scenario. - · Review the benchmark transaction. - Add additional transactions to the user scenario. - Delete SQL or transactions from the user scenario. - Edit a SQL statement or its bind parameter. - Specify latency for each SQL, each transaction, or for the user scenario.
+See Specify Latency on page 161 for more information.
+To modify latency for all child transactions of a user scenario at one time, right-click the scenario and select Replace Child Latencies.

+Reorganize transactions.
 Use these buttons to move the selected item up or down in the list in the Transaction tab.

+Transaction Tab

-Transaction Tab Columns Column descriptions.
+Column descriptions.
 Review the following column descriptions for the Transaction tab.

 Weight column-(Transactions) The likelihood a transaction executes by a virtual user.
-(Not available in Test SQL for Scalability.) • Transaction weight definition: If a test has two transactions, A and B, with A having the weight of one and B having the weight of six, transaction B will run six times for every time A runs once.
+(Not available in Test SQL for Scalability.)

+• Transaction weight definition: If a test has two transactions, A and B, with A having the weight of one and B having the weight of six, transaction B will run six times for every time A runs once.
 The run order is randomly generated for users.

-Percentages column -(Transactions) Transaction's weight as a percentage or the total weight.
+Percentages column-(Transactions) Transaction's weight as a percentage or the total weight.
 (Not available in Test SQL for Scalability.)

-Users -(User scenarios) Displays the number of users tested during replay for this scenario.
+Users-(User scenarios) Displays the number of users tested during replay for this scenario.
 Double-click to edit.

-Executions -(User scenarios) Displays the number of executions for this scenario.
+Executions-(User scenarios) Displays the number of executions for this scenario.
 Double-click to edit.

+Latency column-See the following for descriptions of latency types:

+- Interarrival Time

+- Keying Time

+- Think Time

-Latency column-See the following for descriptions of latency types: Interarrival Time Keying Time Think Time Ave. number of statements per commit (Replication test only) Specify the number of statements to include in a commit.
+Ave. number of statements per commit

+(Replication test only) Specify the number of statements to include in a commit.
 Use this option to attempt to simulate typical transactions.

-Add SQL Transactions Add additional transactions to the test.
+Add SQL Transactions

+Add additional transactions to the test.
 Select one of the following from the drop-down list and then click 1.

-Add SQL Transactions-Add a SQL statement.
+- Add SQL Transactions-Add a SQL statement.
 You can enter SQL or import SQL from a file.
-See Add SQL Transactions on page 115 for more information.
+See Add SQL Transactions on page 121 for more information. - Or click to launch the BF Script Wizard.
+See BFScript Wizard on page 217 for more information. - Add Stored Procedures-Import SQL from a stored procedure.

 Import Benchmark Transactions-Import one or more transactions from one of the standard benchmarks.
 Add User Scenario Add a new user scenario to the test.
-Select one of the following from the drop-down list and then click (2) .
-Add User Scenario-Add a new user scenario and then populate it with transactions (from one of the categories listed above). i Note: You can right-click a User Scenario and select Replace Child Latencies .
-See Replace Child Latencies on page 153 for more information.
+Select one of the following from the drop-down list and then click 1.
+Add User Scenario -Add a new user scenario and then populate it with transactions (from one of the categories listed above).
+Note: You can right-click a User Scenario and select Replace Child Latencies.
+See Replace Child Latencies on page 158 for more information.
 Add From Session Metafile-Add a user scenario by importing a transaction file.
 Replay User Load Add a new scenario to the test by importing a workload from an Oracle trace file, a SQL Server trace table, an ODBC trace file, or a text file.